David Hasselhoff Is Still Big In Germany 30 Years After His Berlin Wall Show

 Erdmann was 6 when the wall fell, too young to understand that his favorite TV star who drove a talking car was not responsible for the fall of communism in his country.

 Thirty years later, on Oct.
 3, German Unity Day, Erdmann was waiting to see his boyhood hero in concert at an arena in Berlin.
-He was dressed in a black leather jacket that had blinking lights sewn onto it — a replica of what Hasselhoff wore for his memorable 1989 New Year Eve's appearance in Berlin.
+He was dressed in a piano scarf and a black leather jacket that had blinking lights sewn onto it — a replica of what Hasselhoff wore for his memorable 1989 New Year Eve's appearance in Berlin.
 Erdmann said he spent 10 hours sewing on the lights the night before.
 For him, Hasselhoff conjures up memories of growing up in East Berlin, a block away from a wall that separated him and his friends from the freedoms of the West.
 "I remember this one drain hole in the wall, and we used to look through that drain hole to see the West," Erdmann remembered.

 At this show, freedom was no longer a fleeting vision through a drain hole.
 Instead, freedom was right in front of thousands of screaming fans, singing along to an assortment of covers of songs by bands like Whitesnake, The Jesus and Mary Chain and Neil Diamond while shouting "Freedom!" repeatedly during guitar solos.